-Software and Hardware Foundations (SHF)
+CCF: Software and Hardware Foundations (SHF)

 The SHF program supports all aspects of the science and engineering of software, seeking transformative ideas that reformulate the relationships between requirements, design and evolution of software, and software-intensive systems.
 SHF supports research projects focusing on program analysis and synthesis, compositionality, verifiability and adaptability of software, as well as research on software analysis and testing techniques for all stages of the software life cycle.
 SHF also seeks research to increase the automation of software engineering capabilities to attain significant advances in quality and sustainability of software, which may require new representations and processes.
 Empirical research that increases understanding of software and software creation is also in scope.

-SHF supports fundamental research on formal and semi-formal methods for the specification, development and verification of software and hardware systems.
+The SHF program supports fundamental research on formal and semi-formal methods for the specification, development, and verification of software and hardware systems.
 This includes, but is not limited to, abstraction, compositional, refinement-based, and probabilistic methods for the modeling and validation of systems involving discrete and continuous behavior.
-SHF seeks proposals that enhance the applicability, usability, and efficiency of techniques such as abstract interpretation, model checking, theorem proving, automated decision procedures, and constraint solving.
+The program seeks proposals that enhance the applicability, usability, and efficiency of techniques such as abstract interpretation, model checking, theorem proving, automated decision procedures, and constraint solving.
 Research topics involving the semantics, logics, verification, and analysis of concurrent systems are in scope.
 SHF supports foundations, algorithms, and tools for software and hardware synthesis.

-SHF supports the entire range of programming languages research, from foundations to design to implementation.
+The SHF program supports the entire range of programming languages research, from foundations to design to implementation.
 Fundamental research in both science and engineering of programming languages is highly encouraged.
-Topics of interest include, but are not limited to, language semantics and type theory, design and implementation of advanced languages and language features, compilers and runtime systems for advanced languages, program analysis and optimization, design and implementation of domain-specific languages, and implementation issues related to locality, synchronization and communication.
-Research in programming languages and models that go beyond mainstream practice, such as concurrent, functional, logic programming and probabilistic languages, are particularly encouraged.
+Topics of interest include, but are not limited to, language semantics and type theory, design and implementation of advanced languages and language features, compilers and runtime systems for advanced languages, program analysis and optimization, design and implementation of domain-specific languages, and implementation issues related to locality, synchronization, and communication.
+Research in programming languages and models that go beyond mainstream practice, such as concurrent, functional, logic programming and probabilistic languages, is particularly encouraged.
 Foundational research that exposes novel synergies between programming languages and other areas of computing, such as distributed systems, is also encouraged.

-SHF seeks proposals that address foundational issues in computer architecture and the key challenges in computer hardware and systems design, including, but not limited to, performance, energy efficiency, reliability, scalability, concurrency, and heterogeneity.
-The program supports fundamental and transformative research in processors, interconnects, memory and storage architectures.
-SHF seeks research that takes holistic and cross-layer approaches to fully harness the promises and address the challenges of new and emerging substrate technologies and materials as well as considering emerging trends in application environments including computation-intensive, data-intensive, and I/O-intensive applications.
+The SHF program supports foundational research in computer architecture and computer hardware and systems design, including, but not limited to, performance, energy efficiency, reliability, scalability, concurrency, and heterogeneity.
+The program supports fundamental and transformative research in processors, interconnects, memory, and storage architectures.
+The program seeks research that takes holistic and cross-layer approaches to fully harness the promises and address the challenges of new and emerging substrate technologies and materials, and that considers emerging trends in application environments including computation-intensive, data-intensive, and I/O-intensive applications.

-SHF supports foundational research in high-performance computing that is aware of, driven by, and inspired by applications, as well as heterogeneity-aware and architecture-aware.
+The SHF program supports foundational research in high-performance computing that is aware of, driven by, and inspired by applications, as well as heterogeneity-aware and architecture-aware.
 SHF does not support research in domain applications.
 SHF seeks novel research on enabling technologies and tools to balance and optimize performance goals including scalability, power, productivity, repeatability, reliability, and validity.